 When the book was sold to Paramount, Hemingway stated that “Miss Bergman, and no one else should play the part.”
-He was very impressed with her first American role, Intermezzo, although he hadn’t yet met her.
+He was impressed with her first American role, Intermezzo, though he hadn’t yet met her.
 When they did meet, he examined her at length and then said, “You are Maria!”

-Cooper plays Robert Jordan, a courageous American teacher fighting with the guerrilla forces in the Spanish Civil War.
-As soon as Jordan falls in love with Maria (Ingrid Bergman), an orphan who had been raped by the Nationalist soldiers, the film changes its focus.
+However, as soon as Jordan falls in love with Maria (Bergman), who had been raped by the Nationalist soldiers, the film changes its focus.

 “It was a great picture, without political significance, said Paramount’s head Adolph Zukor.
 “We are not for or against anybody.”
-During the production, there were rumors (denied by Paramount) of political pressures and interference from representatives of Generalissimo Francisco Franco, who was sensitive about being called fascist, and by American officials who did not want to offend neutral Spain.
-In the end, politically speaking, it was another vague, middle-of-the-road film
+During the production, there were rumors (denied by Paramount) of political pressures and interference from representatives of Generalissimo Franco, who was sensitive about being called fascist, and by American officials who did not want to offend Spain.

 Oscar Nominations: 9